 It was until Forza 5 that I first started tuning on my own and started to gather all available tuning guides and analyzing available open source tunes from other tuners.
 I was very proud of my first tuned car that was reasonably competitive in lobby racing - I can still remember the car: it was a 2008 Aston Martin DBS - I simply love that car.

 In Forza 6 when I started tuning almost every car I drove, I always eventually came to a point where I felt the tuning cannot be improved anymore.
 Also all cars I've tuned to that point had nearly the same feel on track.
 That was the point where I asked myself if they are any similarities or patterns in those tunes that can be extracted and reused to speed-up the tuning process for further cars as it was quite time consuming for me to perfecting a tune.

-Ultimately this led to my first tuning app QuickTune 6 for Forza 6 in 2016, a fully automated tuning calculator that calculates ready-made balanced tunes that don't require any tweaking.
-Fast forward to 2020 and QuickTune 7 for Forza Motorsport 7 is now available and QuickTune has evolved dramatically from the early days.
-Most importantly track specific tuning has been added but also many tuning aspects have been refined over time.
+Ultimately this led to my first tuning app QuickTune 6 for Forza 6 in 2016, a fully automated tuning calculator that calculates ready-made balanced tunes that don't require any tweaking which was further refined into the highly acclaimed QuickTune 7 for Forza 7.

 In the past I've never paid too much attention on the Horizon spin-off until Forza Horizon 4 where I finally enjoyed the somewhat more loose and forgiving driving model.
 Of course I was eager to find out the similarities and differences when it comes to tuning as compared to the Forza 7.
 Finally QuickTune H4 for Forza Horizon 4 launched in 2018 which builds on the foundation of QuickTune 7 for Forza Motorsport with support for many of the unique Forza Horizon 4 features most importantly off-road racing.